breezy-team/loggerhead/docs/index.rst

 Loggerhead will notice and refresh, and Bazaar uses its own branch locking to prevent corruption.

-See :doc:`serve-branches` for all command line options.
+See :doc:`loggerhead-serve` for all command line options.

 Running Loggerhead as a Daemon
 ------------------------------